Black Friday special: save 40% off Paired Premium! Claim offer

 With all of our content around cuddling sparking incredible engagement across the board — it seems like our couples just couldn’t get enough.
 While these sweet gestures might seem small, they can actually have a huge impact on your overall relationship satisfaction.

-“Non-sexual touch brings a deeper connection to relationships by non-verbally communicating acceptance to each other,” says Moraya Seeger DeGeare, a licensed marriage and family therapist and In-House Expert at Paired.
+“Non-sexual touch brings a deeper connection to relationships by non-verbally communicating acceptance to each other,” says Moraya Seeger DeGeare, a licensed marriage and family therapist.

 “Having non-sexual physical touch be a part of your relationship routines, longer hugs, holding hands, snuggling on the couch, you’re giving your love a message of ‘I am here, right here holding you’.”